42Bastian/rmac/rmac.rst

  o **MOVE.L** is optimized to **MOVEQ** if the immediate operand is defined and in the range -128...127.
 However, **ADD** and **SUB** are never translated to their quick forms; **ADDQ** and **SUBQ** must be explicit.

+ o In GPU/DSP code sections, you can use JUMP (Rx) in place of JUMP T, (Rx) and JR (Rx) in place of JR T,(Rx). o RMAC tests all GPU/DSP restrictions and corrects them wherever possible (such as inserting a NOP instruction when needed). o The “(Rx+N)” addressing mode for GPU/DSP instructions is optimized to “(Rx)” when “N” is zero.

 `Macros`_
 =========